EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Trees
 - [ ] The sun

-#### Based on their name, which man's Vice PResident would eat your liver with some fava beans and a nice Chianti?
+#### Based on their name, which man's Vice President would eat your liver with some fava beans and a nice Chianti?

 - [x] Abraham Lincoln
 - [ ] Rutherford B Hayes